Are Tiles Waterproof?

 Step Six – Never Use Tile Mastic Adhesive in a Shower

 Or anywhere else for that matter.
 Tile mastic is a premixed organic adhesive.
-Don’t use it in wet areas, on cement or fiber cement board, floors, with glass tile, or natural stone.
+Don’t use it in wet areas, on cement or fiber cement boards, floors, with glass tile, or natural stone.
 Basically never use it anywhere – ever.
 Stop it right now.

-In conclusion, when tiling a shower, be sure to hire a professional.
+When tiling a shower, be sure to hire a professional.
 It takes a lot of experience to properly install tile.
 There are several steps for preparation and waterproofing that cannot be skipped.
 Now that you have some of the basic waterproofing facts, do yourself a favor and hire a competent tile installer.
 You’ll be able to ask the right questions and understand the process as it goes along.
 And when it’s all said and done, you’ll have a sparkling new waterproof shower!

 Sources: